Quickstart: Explore and analyze costs with cost analysis

-Watch the video Sharing and saving views in Azure Cost Management to learn more about how to use the portal to share cost knowledge around your organization.
+Watch the video Sharing and saving views in Cost Management to learn more about how to use the portal to share cost knowledge around your organization.
 To watch other videos, visit the Cost Management YouTube channel.

-To share a link to cost analysis, select Share at the top of the blade.
+To share a link to cost analysis, select Share at the top of the window.
 A custom URL will show, which opens this specific view for this specific scope.
 If you don't have cost access and get this URL, you'll see an "access denied" message.

 Clean up resources

-- If you pinned a customized view for cost analysis and you no longer need it, go to the dashboard where you pinned it and and delete the pinned view.
+- If you pinned a customized view for cost analysis and you no longer need it, go to the dashboard where you pinned it and delete the pinned view.